-The number of hours in a higher education course can vary greatly.
+The number of hours in part time courses can vary greatly.
 On average, a full-time university course requires around 21 hours of study per week, whereas a part-time course requires fewer hours of study per week.

 The key benefit to part-time study is that there is often no time limit for completing the course.
 This is ideal if you wish to study alongside working, as you won’t have the additional pressure of the time constraints associated with a full time course.

 Another key advantage of part-time study is that it is often more affordable than the full time alternative.
 A three year part-time degree at the University Campus of St Albans will cost you 50% less than the cost of an equivalent full-time degree at most universities.

 There are many benefits to part-time study, including:

 - Courses can often be completed entirely online